Conservatorium Symphonic Ensembles

 Eligibility to participate in a symphonic ensemble will be determined by live audition, held before the beginning of semester 1, or a recorded audition if you are unable to attend the live auditions.
 Recorded auditions are also held for semester 2 entry.

-At the completion of the semester 1 audition process, students will be placed by staff in up to two ensembles from the list above (unless the student requests to be in three ensembles).
+At the completion of the audition process, students will be placed by staff in up to two ensembles from the list above (unless the student requests to be in three ensembles).
 Once rostered there is no flexibility for negotiating a change, without the consent of the Head of Instrumental Area and the subject coordinator.
 Please also note rostering and assignments are subject to change throughout and between semesters, and students cannot nominate their preferred ensemble.
-It is understood that your combined rehearsal/performance times will not exceed the maximum time commitment as defined by the 2023 Unimelb Handbook.
+It is understood that your combined rehearsal/performance times will not exceed the maximum time commitment as defined by the 2024 Unimelb Handbook.

 To learn more about the ensembles within the Symphonic Ensembles subject, please read the Ensemble Overview.